 Microfossils are the remains of tiny animals and plants found in rocks and sediment.
 They are very small and can be measured in millimetres (most are smaller than a pinhead).
 Scientists use microscopes to study them.
-Most of the paleontologists (geologists who study fossils) working in New Zealand study microfossils.
-The reason for this is that they are the most common fossils in marine sediments.
+Most of the palaeontologists (geologists who study fossils) working in New Zealand study microfossils, the most common fossils found in marine sediments.
 The organisms that grow these tiny skeletons evolve rapidly, are incredibly prolific, and are widespread.
-Scientists use these fossils to establish where oil and gas may be found, and for studying past environments and climates.
+Scientists use these fossils to establish where oil and gas may be found, and to study past environments and climates.

 There are different groups of microfossils.
 Pollen and spores are examples of terrestrial microfossils.
 Common marine microfossils include foraminifera, dinoflagellates and radiolarians.

 Foraminifera are single-celled animals (protozoa) composed of a jelly-like mass encased in a calcareous shell.
 They live in diverse environments, from the sea floor to the surface waters.
 Those that live in surface waters are most abundant in the open ocean.
 As they and other tiny organisms die, their minute shells slowly sink to the ocean floor.
 Near to land, sediment washing into the sea from the land mixes with the tiny shells.
 The resulting sandstones and mudstones contain microfossils.
 Far away from land, the sea-floor sediments are composed almost entirely of these tiny skeletons.